raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 [Stak Scheme][stak] is a Scheme implementation compatible with [the R7RS-small standard][r7rs-small].
 It is originally developed as a fork of [Ribbit Scheme](https://github.com/udem-dlteam/ribbit).
 Stak Scheme has the following features.

-- Scheme implementation written in Rust that can be embedded in Rust programs
+- A Scheme interpreter embeddable in Rust programs
 - Small memory footprint
 - Capability-based security
   - The Stak Scheme interpreter does not support APIs for the OS by default.